Open Brain (AI Memory)#

 Database pod CrashLoopBackOff#

 If the DB pod fails with chown: Operation not permitted, the storage backend does not support ownership changes.
-The default configuration uses Longhorn which handles this correctly.
+The default configuration uses a static local-nvme PV on nuc2 (backed by a plain hostPath under /home/k8s-data/supabase-db), which handles ownership changes correctly.
 If you switched to NFS, you need no_root_squash on the NFS export.

 ArgoCD “not permitted in project”#